 *This post includes some affiliate links for your convenience.
 Click here to see my full disclosure policy.

-This one is so simple, too.
+This DIY leash holder is also very simple to make.
 I love the attached bag holder.

 Re-purpose an old dresser.